Find Schools

 Postal Service Mail Sorters, Processors, and Processing Machine Operators who work in Idaho, Delaware, or Hawaii, make the highest salaries.

-Below is a list of the median annual salaries for Postal Service Mail Sorters, Processors, and Processing Machine Operators in different U.S. states.
+How much do Postal Service Mail Sorters, Processors, and Processing Machine Operators make in different U.S. states?

 State Annual Mean Salary